helio-fm/helio-sequencer/Docs/readme.md

 ## Building from source

-Building the app from source will require a C++11 compiler, e.g. GCC 4.8 on Linux, Visual Studio 2015 on Windows, or Xcode 7.3.1 on macOS.
+Building the app from source will require a C++14 compiler, e.g. GCC 5.0 or Clang 3.4 on Linux, Visual Studio 2015 on Windows, or Xcode 9.2 on macOS.

 Minimum deployment targets are:

-* Windows: Windows 7
+* Windows: Windows Vista
 * macOS: macOS 10.7
 * Linux: mainstream distributions